garden-io/garden/docs/reference/template-strings/workflows.md

 ### `${steps.<step-name>.outputs.*}`

 The outputs returned by the step, as a mapping.
-Script steps will always have `stdout` and `stderr` keys.
+Script steps will always have `stdout`, `stderr` and `exitCode` keys.
 Command steps return different keys, including potentially nested maps and arrays.
 Please refer to each command for its output schema.